Skip to content

 Strengths: Crypto Assets, Markets, Payments

-A strategic location, low taxes, and light touch regulation have fuelled rapid growth.
-Cyprus has an appetite for higher risk business and uses this experience to grow in payments, markets and crypto.
+Low taxes and light touch financial services regulation have fuelled growth.
+Cyprus has appetite for higher risk business and uses this experience to grow in payments, markets and crypto.

 fintech in estonia map